OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Known as the gay capital of the Middle East, the coastal city of Tel Aviv celebrates Israel’s LGBTQ community in Tel Aviv Pride, a week-long series of unmissable events.

-The first celebratory Pride Parade took place in 1989, two decades after the Stonewall riots in Greenwich Village, New York, marking a monumental turning point in LGBTQ rights.
+The first celebratory Pride Parade took place in 1993, more than two decades after the Stonewall riots in Greenwich Village, New York, marking a monumental turning point in LGBTQ rights.
 Since then, the week-long Tel Aviv Pride celebration has been organising concerts, film screenings and street parties, and draws one of the biggest crowds in the world.

 “As a religious country, Israel’s population is conservative about sexuality, adding further difficulties to people coming out as gay, especially those living in religious sects and in Jerusalem,” explains Slav Leibin, founder of Rainbow Tour TLV.
 However, he recognises that there has been a growing acceptance of the LGBTQ community in recent years.

 In 1974, a protest known as the ‘Masks Parade’ took place in Tel Aviv’s Rabin Square, the largest public square in the city.
 During the demonstration, 20 gay men and one heterosexual woman donned masks and marched for the rights of the homosexual community.
 This triggered a series of events that led to a revolutionary decision in 1988 to overturn the ban on same-sex acts in Israel.

 Over the following three decades, a number of new laws came into effect further protecting the rights of the LGBTQ community.
 These included the 1993 act promising equality in the recruitment of LGBTQ people into the army; the 2000 Supreme Court ruling that allows same-sex couples to be officially recognised as adoptive parents; and from 2006, the registration of marriages for gay couples performed abroad.